Jump to main content

 1 General description

-Determining real material or component characteristic values is often essential for component design and optimization using common standards and guidelines.
+Determining the real characteristic values of materials or components is often essential for designing and optimising components in accordance with common standards and guidelines.

-In addition to the static strength values yield strength or offset yield point as well as tensile strength, fatigue strengths of the materials used are particularly relevant for dynamically loaded systems.
-In general, tension-compression alternating fatigue strength or tension-compression pulsating fatigue strength is determined using standardized specimens and tests.
-The standard on which these tests are based is DIN 50100.
+In addition to static strength values, such as yield strength, offset yield point and tensile strength, the fatigue strength of the materials used is particularly relevant for dynamically loaded systems.
+In general, the tension-compression alternating or pulsating fatigue strength of materials is determined using standardised specimens and tests.
+These tests are based on the DIN 50100 standard.
 The professorship's test rigs also offer the possibility to test boundary conditions that deviate from the standards, for example regarding specimen geometries, mean stresses, or test frequencies.

 2 Specimens

-Due to the numerous test objectives, DIN 50100 does not specify universally valid specimen geometries, but only requirements to be considered.
-As standard, round specimens with a test diameter of 7.5 mm are used at the Professorship of Machine Elements and Product Development.
+Due to the variety of test objectives, DIN 50100 does not specify universally valid specimen geometries, only requirements that must be considered.
+At the Professorship of Machine Elements and Product Development, round specimens with a test diameter of 7.5 mm are used as standard.
 However, other specimen geometries are also possible.

 Material strength investigation